davidwmcneill/gitops-playground/README.md

 ----
 ### Argocd Login
-The Argocd url is presented via Traefik on the path /argocd: http://localhost:8080/argocd
+The Argocd url is presented via ingress on the path /argocd: http://localhost:8080/argocd

 Login details:
 ```